logo

 “How do you know I get high?” he asked, alarmed, after deciding there was no point in denying it.

-This time it was Lara who turned her head to look at me reproachfully.
+This time, Lara turned her head to look at me reproachfully.
 My poetic effort was really lame, and it was unlikely to convince even a cretin suffering from Alzheimer’s disease, multiple personality disorder, and schizophrenia—all at the same time.
 The bum didn’t buy it either.

 “Well, I have my channels for obtaining cash,” he mysteriously replied and theatrically looked aside.
 “How far did you go with your investigation, by the way?”